Ararem/RayTracer/README.md

 Same as [RayTracer.Display.SpectreConsole](#raytracerdisplayspectreconsole) but with a proper GUI.
 Render options and scene are selected using GUI controls shown when the app starts.
 Also implements a logger to the console.

+### RayTracer.Display.Dev

+A copy of [RayTracer.Display.EtoForms](#raytracerdisplayetoforms) but modified for ease of development.
+It's meant to be hardcoded and modifiable at runtime through [Hot Reload](https://devblogs.microsoft.com/dotnet/introducing-net-hot-reload/).
+You'll probably only want to use this when you're prototyping/designing implementations of hittables, materials, etc.

 ### RayTracer.Benchmarks

 A not-very used project that I use (rarely) to test multiple ways of doing something to see which is the most efficient/fastest.
 This is for